2001 Lehigh Valley Grand Prix: Post-Race

 By winning the race, Dixon became the youngest winner in professional open-wheel racing history at 20 years, 9 months, and 14 days old until the record was broken by Marco Andretti at the Indy Grand Prix of Sonoma in 2006; his performance here would be a deciding factor in his winning CART Rookie of the Year for the 2001 season.
 He also gave PacWest Racing its fifth and final win, the first since Mark Blundell at the 1997 Marlboro 500.
 The team would later fold just three races into the 2002 CART season.
 This would also prove to be Dixon's only CART series win, as he would join Chip Ganassi Racing for the 2003 Indy Racing League season, where he has remained ever since.
-He would go on to win five championships in the IndyCar series and score 43 race victories; his ability to conserve fuel would later become one of his most well-known traits as a racer.
+He would go on to win six championships in the IndyCar series and score 56 more race victories; his ability to conserve fuel would later become one of his most well-known traits as a racer.

 Dixon had denied Kenny Bräck his first CART series win, and he would have to wait until the next race at Motegi before earning his first victory.
 Nevertheless, this was Bräck's first podium of the season, and he would go on to earn five more, including four wins.

 Paul Tracy, who rounded out the podium, had taken his third Top-4 finish in a row and was now tied with da Matta for first place in the points standings.
 A string of crashes, bad luck, and mediocre finishes, though, destroyed his early-season form, and he ended up at the bottom of the standings at the end of the season.